FAQ & Useful links

 Our hands-on, market-based approach to business education transforms our students into confident, effective and respected business leaders with a difference.
 University of Greenwich (UK), University of Wolverhampton (UK), Embry-Riddle Aeronautical University (US), Temple University (US), ERCI’s esteemed education partners have been key catalysts in driving this forward together with ERC Institute.

-Yes, the programmes are all registered by the Committee for Private Education (CPE).
+Yes, the programmes are all registered with the Committee for Private Education (CPE).

 No, the degree conferred will be the same as those students who did their degrees in the countries where the universities are.